RUCAIBox/LLMRank/llmrank/dataset/data-preparation.md

     Then if `has_gt=True` (ground truth items are guaranteed to appear in the candidate set), the ground truth item will be appended into the candidate set (implemented in [`trainer.py`](../trainer.py), lines 70-90).

+3. For different candidate retrieval strategies, please replace `-s random` to `-s bm25` in step 2.

 ### Amazon Review - Games (Games)

 1. Download raw datasets from Amazon review data 2018, including the metadata and ratings only data of each category. [[link]](https://nijianmo.github.io/amazon/index.html)